vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 In a letter already mentioned (see above, n.
 7 on p.
 285) Professor Alexis Sanderson brought an unpublished text to my notice, the Jayadrathayāmala (JRY), which belongs to the (later) Bhairava scriptures of Agamic Saivism.
 Sanderson kindly placed at my disposal a portion of the edition he made of this text (4.449–460), based on a ms in the National Archives in Kathmandu.
 29 He drew my attention to the fact that this text describes the sixty-six em bodiments as ‘the Bhavas who reside in the sixty-six Māna (i.e. Pramāṇa) [worlds]’.
 30 These embodiments or manifestations are divided into two lines of gurus (gurupaṅktis), a set of twenty-eight Sivas and one of thirty-eight Rudras, ´ which are associated with different levels of Saiva teaching.
 The first set, which ´ begins with Sveta and of which the last two gurus are Someśa and Lakulīśa, ´ is said to bestow both exegesis of the scriptures and, occasionally, initiation, following the division of the Pramāṇaj˜nāna.
 31 The second line of thirty-eight Rudras, which begins with Vareśvara and ends with Vas.at.kāra, is said to be authorized to granting initiation and is described as propounding the teachings of Bhairava.
 32 It may be that the Pāśupata ascetic Udbhavarāśi, who is known

 28 See Bakker 1996, 9 ff., above, p.
-197. Cf. the Srīp¯urvaśāstra ´ (5.28-29), referred to by Ks.emarāja (see above, n.
+197. Cf. the Srīpūrvaśāstra ´ (5.28-29), referred to by Ks.emarāja (see above, n.
 8 on p.
-285), which assigns eight deities (īśvarās.t.a) to this reality, forming a man. ḍala of the size of a thumb and headed by Mahādeva, the first of the As.t.am¯urti.
+285), which assigns eight deities (īśvarās.t.a) to this reality, forming a man. ḍala of the size of a thumb and headed by Mahādeva, the first of the As.t.amūrti.

-29 Br.hats¯ucīpatram Vol. 5, ms No. 4650.
+29 Br.hatsūcīpatram Vol. 5, ms No. 4650.

 30 JRY 4.449 (edition A. Sanderson):

-adhunā g¯uḍhanirg¯uḍhān paṅktiyugmagatā˜n śr.ṇu |
+adhunā gūḍhanirgūḍhān paṅktiyugmagatā˜n śr.ṇu |

 śvetādivas.atkārāntān bhavān s.at.s.as.t.imānagān k 449 k